proxmox/ceph/ceph/doc/radosgw/notifications.rst

  - ``use-ssl``: If this is set to "true", a secure connection is used to connect to the broker.
 (This is "false" by default.)
- - ``ca-location``: If this is provided and a secure connection is used, the specified CA will be used insted of the default CA to authenticate the broker.
+ - ``ca-location``: If this is provided and a secure connection is used, the specified CA will be used instead of the default CA to authenticate the broker.
- - user/password: This must be provided only over HTTPS.
-Topic creation requests will otherwise be rejected.
+ - user/password may be provided over HTTPS.
+If not, the config parameter `rgw_allow_notification_secrets_in_cleartext` must be `true` in order to create topic
- - user/password: This must be provided along with ``use-ssl``.
-Connections to the broker will otherwise fail.
+ - user/password may be provided along with ``use-ssl``.
+   The broker credentials will otherwise be sent over insecure transport
+ - ``mechanism`` may be provided together with user/password (default: ``PLAIN``).
+   The supported SASL mechanisms are:

+  - PLAIN
+  - SCRAM-SHA-256
+  - SCRAM-SHA-512
+  - GSSAPI
+  - OAUTHBEARER

  - port: This defaults to 9092.
  - kafka-ack-level: No end2end acking is required.
 Messages may persist in the broker before being delivered to their final destinations.
 Two ack methods